ravendb/bootcamp/src/unit1/lesson5/README.md

 }
 ````

-## The basics of the `Load` method
+## The Basics of the `Load` Method

 As the name implies, the `Load` method gives you the option of loading a document
 or a set of documents, passing the document(s) id(s) as parameters.
 The result will
-be an object representing the document or `null` if the document does not exists.
+be an object representing the document or `null` if the document does not exist.

 A document is loaded only once in a session.
 Even though we call the `Load` method
 twice passing the same document id, only a single remote call to the server will